probaxeoxebra/probaMinkoski/Interese/ThreeDimensions.md

 ![GeoGebra Views](https://github.com/probaxeoxebra/probaMinkoski/blob/master/Interese/Images/GeoGebraViews/GeoGebra%20Views.png "Comparing 2D and 3D Views for Euclid and Minkowski")

+The following figures are snapshots from pairs of three-dimensional GeoGebra Views (Right) and their two-dimensional counterparts (Left).

+First, we see the standard euclidean 2D (x,y) and 3D (x,y,z) views at the published version of GeoGebra.
 ![Euclidean Standard 2D and 3D Views](https://github.com/probaxeoxebra/probaMinkoski/blob/master/Interese/Images/GeoGebraViews/2D-3D%20views.JPG "Lefy: 2D View, Right: 3D View")

+The next figures show the usual 2D (x,y) euclidean plane (it is the same as in the previous figure), and the proposed (2,1) View (x,y,t).
+Ther grey horizontal plane is the (x,y) plane, and the green vertical plane corresponds to the (1,1)D (x,t) Minkowskian spacetime which can be seen at the next figure (left)

 ![Minkowskian  2D and (2,1)D Views](https://github.com/probaxeoxebra/probaMinkoski/blob/master/Interese/Images/GeoGebraViews/11D-21D%20view4.JPG "Left: 2D (x,y) space,  Right: (2,1)D View")

+The last figure shows (left) a View of the (1,1)D minkowskian spacetime plane (the one which is depicted in green at the previous figure) together with the `rp`psed three-dimensional View for the (2,1) minkowskian spacetime (it is the same as in the previous figure, but with a different perspective)
 ![Minkowskian  (1,1)D and (2,1)D Views](https://github.com/probaxeoxebra/probaMinkoski/blob/master/Interese/Images/GeoGebraViews/11D-21D%20views.jpg "Left: (1,1)D (x,t) spacetime,  Right: (2,1)D View")